Tinkerforge/doc/source/Software/Tools_Installation.rst

 Building a plugin for a Bricklet
 --------------------------------

-*same as firmware but brickletlib and bricklib
+* same as firmware but brickletlib and bricklib

 Flash plugin on a Bricklet
 --------------------------

-TODO: link auf brickv doc?
+See :ref:`brickv_flash_plugin` in :ref:`brickv` documentation for more information.